betheden/hebrew-grammar/content/noun.rst

 :ref:`gender_feminine`.
 However, sometimes the gender of a noun does not match its form.

-In Biblical Hebrew, it is very common for words to change their function.
-For example, sometimes an adjective :ref:`adjective-substantive`.
-Sometimes a :ref:`participle_active`, or a
+In Biblical Hebrew, it is very common for words to change their function within a sentence.
+For example, sometimes an adjective
+:ref:`adjective-substantive`.
+Sometimes a
+:ref:`participle_active`,
+or a
 :ref:`participle_passive`)
 functions as a noun.
-Also, nouns sometimes function as an :ref:`adverb`, or a preposition.
+Also, sometimes a noun can function as an :ref:`adverb` or a preposition.